 It is recommended to use MVC rather than Web Forms, when building Episerver websites with ASP.NET.
 The main advantages are better control of generated HTML, better testability and code reuse, and better complexity handling.
 See the ASP.NET MVC documentation.

 An Episerver solution can be hosted in the cloud or on-premise.
 Cloud-based solutions are a cost-efficient way to manage websites, as these will dynamically scale out and in again depending on traffic volume, and the cost is based on usage and number of running instances.
-You can manage your cloud-based solutions yourself, or use Episerver DXC Service.
+You can manage your cloud-based solutions yourself, or use Episerver DXP.

 Last updated: Feb 23, 2018